c3-time-domain/SeeChange/docs/testing.md

 ### Running tests

-If you are in an environment that has all of the SeeChange prerequisites, you can run the tests by simply runing the following command from the root directory of the project:
+If you are in an environment that has all of the SeeChange prerequisites, you can run the tests by simply running the following command from the root directory of the project:

 ```bash
 pytest